PortSwigger/param-miner/README.md

 # Installation
 This extension requires Burp Suite 1.7.10 or later.
 To install it, simply use the BApps tab in Burp.

-# Build
+# Development

-Requires Java >1.8, Gradle.
+Linux: `./gradlew build fatjar`

-Navigate to param-miner directory and execute `gradle build fatjar`.
+Windows: `gradlew.bat build fatjar`

-Load the resulting jar: `build/libs/param-miner-all.jar`
+Grab the output from `build/libs/param-miner-all.jar`